Introduction to Online Control: Reinforcement Learning

-The reader can reason about situations where such an assumption is reasonable.
-For example, in the inverted pendulum setting described in section \ref{subsec:inv_pend}, the assumption clearly holds.
-It is not significant for the control problem how a certain state, describing the angle and the angular velocity, was reached, in order to optimally control the pendulum from this state onwards.
+The reader can imagine situations where such an assumption is reasonable.
+For example, in the inverted pendulum setting from Section~\ref{subsec:inv_pend}, the assumption is natural: once the current angle and angular velocity are known, the future evolution under a chosen torque does not depend on how that state was reached.

-Other problems may call into question this assumption.
-For example, in the medical ventilation problem, it may very well be important how a certain state was reached, as future treatment may depend on the medical history of the patient.
+Other problems call this assumption into question.
+In the medical ventilation problem, for instance, future treatment may depend on the medical history of the patient and not only on the present physiological variables.
+One possible remedy is to expand the state description so that it includes enough information to make the process Markovian.
+In the extreme, the state can contain the entire history, in which case the Markovian assumption becomes true by construction.
+Of course, such a representation may be computationally inefficient.

-It can be argued that the Markovian assumption can always be made to work, by adding more features to the state.
-In the extreme, the state can contain the entire history, which makes the assumption true by default.
-However, this makes the state representation inefficient.
+In this chapter we restrict attention to the fully observed setting, in which the state itself is available to the agent.
+When only partial observations are available, the appropriate formal model is a partially observed Markov decision process (POMDP), which is beyond our present scope.